pnowy/provider-rabbitmq/DEVELOPMENT.md

 The integration tests use the uptest framework to run tests against the provider.

+Update `UPTEST_INPUT_MANIFESTS` if you want to include extra manifests for tests.

 ## References

 Refer to Crossplane's [CONTRIBUTING.md](https://github.com/crossplane/crossplane/blob/master/CONTRIBUTING.md) file for more information on how the Crossplane